How periodic and non-periodic earnings work

 • Related Articles

-• How do I create a Gross Earnings Report?
+• Create a Gross Earnings report

 1. Select Reports on the side menu, click on the Custom Reports tab, and then select Pay Runs (under Payroll Reports).
 2. Filter your report to the specific date range or pay period you would like to view, then press Submit.
 3. Select Layout and ...